Paul Archer - photo Paul Archer - poet, translator

 We walk over the quad's stones

-In the lifeless ash and hush
+In the lifeless hush of an English

-Chapel's candle-lit windows
+The chapel's candle-lit windows

 Welcome us.
 What gifts do we bring?